maksymx/data-science-test/README.md

 Included in this repository are two files:

-1) tweets.txt, where each line includes a text in a tweet that included emoji (but the emoji has been removed);
+1) tweets.txt, where each line includes the text of a tweet that included emoji (but the emoji has been removed);

 2) emoji.txt, where each line includes the name of emoji for the corresponding text in tweets.txt.

 Your task is to build a predictive model of emoji in given a piece of text.
-Our suggestion is to use a standard vectorization method and machine learning classifier (of your choice).
+Our suggestion is to use standard vectorization methods and machine learning classifiers (of your choice).
 Once done, please submit your script to conduct the experiement and report the following:

 1. Your findings from the experiments, including limitation and assumption.
 2. How you chose the vectorization method and algorithms.